ROCm/composable_kernel/README.md

     If you don't set `GPU_TARGETS` on the cmake command line, CK is built for all GPU targets supported by the current compiler (this may take a long time).
+    Tests and examples will only get built if the GPU_TARGETS is set by the user on the cmake command line.

     NOTE: If you try setting `GPU_TARGETS` to a list of architectures, the build will only work if the architectures are similar, e.g., `gfx908;gfx90a`, or `gfx1100;gfx1101;gfx11012`.
 Otherwise, if you